Funding Circle Review In 2021 For Investors

 How good are its loans?

-Its standards remain high: average business borrowers have been trading for nine years, have sales of £800,000 and six employees.
-There is also a good geographic spread of loans across the UK's four nations and ten regions, which could help to keep bad debts smooth if a region starts suffering greater problems.
+There's a good geographic spread of loans across the UK's four nations and ten regions, which could help to keep bad debts smooth if a region starts suffering greater problems.

 How much experience do Funding Circle's key people have?